racket/racket-lang-org/blog/_src/posts/2019-12-14-running-pkg-build-today.md

 dont need to download and build probably want snapshot don't need vm (may want to use vm anyway but its optional until pkg-build step)

+> _if the pkd-build runs on Ubuntu, then `make installers` and `make
+> site-from-installer` must be run on Ubuntu as well_
+> ASSUME YOU HAVE LINUX EVERYTHING --- thats what I did --- else you can ...
+Alex? ...
+> build a racket installer on a linux machine (via make installers)
+> without linux, can do 1-3 on the VM, compress build/site & send to host,
+>  serve from host

 ### Step 2: edit the catalog to reflect your changes